 This post is in response to all the people who’ve used search engines to find “places to see celebrities in nashville”, “star gazing franklin”, “where to find nashville celebrities”, and other similar searches — and ended up here at our site.

-I’m not sure you found what you were looking for at that time, since you most likely ended up at Our Favorite Singers & Songwriters page instead.
-For something a little more recent, check out all of the singers & songwriters we’ve seen lately!
+In the past, you would have ended up at Our Favorite Singers & Songwriters page.
+(For something a little more recent, check out all of the singers & songwriters we’ve seen lately.)
 Those are our lists of musicians we’ve seen in music venues.
-No big deal, right?
+No big deal — right?

-Even though we’re definitely not part of the “in” crowd around Nashville, we still happen see a lot of celebrities whenever we’re out & about.
+Even though we’re definitely not part of the “in” crowd around Nashville, we still happen see a lot of famous people whenever we’re out & about.